myrrlyn/oeuvre/numidiad.md

 > backward, and… we don’t know how to describe it.
 I’ve seen mer become thrice
 > themselves, each following different paths of fate, then recombine in a
 > catastrophic event using details from all three.
 My colleague married three
-> different womer three different times, and now his wife is a grotesque mash
+> different womer three different times, and now his wife is a grotesque mash-up
-> up of them all.
+> of them all.
 Was.
 She died immediately.
 >
 > There’s no point in recounting this.
 Numidium came for us. **A** Numidium,
 > anyway.
 We hear that there is fighting all across Tamriel.
 Numidium is not